dpc/dpc.github.com/content/post/my-opinion-on-go.md

 ["Go's simplicity is syntactic.
 The complexity is in semantics and runtime behavior."](https://news.ycombinator.com/item?id=12525949)

-Every time I write code in Go, I feel deeply disappointed.
+Every time I write code in Go, I get the job done, but I feel deeply disappointed.

 ## Reading material